mainshooter/news-corner/Plane in Air Force One fleet was at risk of catching fire.md

-Three mechanics from poiing have caused 4 milion dollars of damage.
+Three mechanics from Boeing have caused 4 milion dollars of damage.

 The oxygen system in air Force one on one of the 2 aircraft was contaminated while the plane was going under maintenance.